mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 ---
 title: Points in Python
-description: This guide provides an overview of the RhinoScriptSytntax Point Geometry in Python.
+description: This guide provides an overview of the RhinoScriptSyntax Point Geometry in Python.
 authors: ['Dale Fugier']
 author_contacts: ['dale']
 sdk: ['RhinoPython']